-Kendall Jenner Worried About Boyfriend Blake Griffin’s NBA Career After Concussion Diagnosis
+Kendall Jenner Reportedly Worried About Boyfriend Blake Griffin’s NBA Career After Concussion Diagnosis

 Griffin has yet to be cleared for a return and is still going through the league’s concussion protocol.
 Already this season, the injury is the second major one suffered by Griffin, who back in November went down with a sprained MCL in his left knee that sidelined him for two months.

 Through it all, Jenner has been right by his side.
-Hollywood Life recently reported The Keeping Up With The Kardashians reality TV star recently shared she thinks she and Griffin have a future together, though she added she isn’t yet ready for marriage or children.
+Hollywood Life recently reported that the Keeping Up with the Kardashians reality TV star recently shared she thinks she and Griffin have a future together, though she added she isn’t yet ready for marriage or children.

 “Kendall lets guys know right up front that she is not interested in marriage and family yet,” said a source.
 “She wants to focus on her career, and babies just don’t fit into that equation right now.
 But she and Blake definitely joke about their future together.”